Constitution of Ireland: Adoption

 The text of the draft constitution, with minor amendments, was approved on 14 June 1937 by Dáil Éireann (then the sole house of parliament, the Seanad having been abolished the previous year).

 The draft constitution was then put to a plebiscite on 1 July 1937 (the same day as the 1937 general election), when it was passed by a plurality.
 56% of voters were in favour, comprising 38.6% of the whole electorate.
-The constitution formally came into force on 29 December 1937 and, to mark the occasion, the Minister for Posts and Telegraphs issued two commemorative stamps on that date.
+The constitution came into force on 29 December 1937 and, to mark the occasion, the Minister for Posts and Telegraphs issued two commemorative stamps on that date.

 Among the groups who opposed the constitution were supporters of Fine Gael and the Labour Party, Unionists, and some independents and feminists.
-The question put to voters was simply "Do you approve of the Draft Constitution which is the subject of this plebiscite?".
+The question put to voters was "Do you approve of the Draft Constitution which is the subject of this plebiscite?".